Ottenilogic/Ottenilogic/README.md

 - 👋 Hi, I’m @Ottenilogic
-- 👀 I’m interested in learning Python and SQL.
+- 👀 I’m interested in learning Python and SQL to further and broaden my career.
 - 🌱 I’m currently dipping my big toe into Python so that I may implement some automation into my design workflow for 3D modeling.
 I'm just getting started.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I hold a degree in Art but work in engineering.